scottfr/SystemsBook/Environment/environment.md

 # Tools for Understanding

-# Model

-{"title": "Valid Stock & Variable Connections", "description": "The following sequence presents, and explains, the valid connections for elements of a simulation model.", "load": "http://insightmaker.com/insight/5275"}

-# End Model

 ### User Interface ###

 It is in this segment of the configuration panel that you define a slider for an element, if there is to be one.
 You can define a sliders for Stocks, Flows or Variables and use them to establish their value at the start of the simulation.
 Once you indicate there is to be a slider you then define the maximum and minimum values it may have, as well as the step size, how small are the variations allowed.
 If you leave the step size field blank then the slider can vary continuously.